 4. Pharmaceutical and Chemical Manufacturing

-Domestic production of pharmaceutical ingredients and specialty chemicals is a national priority.
+Domestic production of pharmaceutical ingredients and specialty chemicals is now a national priority:

 5. Advanced Materials